MeghanRN/KeyIdentificationApp/README.md

 # Key Identification App — Fused Outline Matcher

 A dead-simple, reliable way to identify **your own keys** by comparing the **outline** of a new photo with keys you’ve saved before.
 No heavy ML.
 No cloud.
 Just OpenCV + NumPy + Streamlit — local and fast.

-This build replaces the earlier, complex pipeline with a **lean fused-outline algorithm** that’s robust to rotation, small scale changes, and lighting differences.

 ---

 ## Features